vinhti-eu/vinhti-eu/README.md

 Hey There!
 </h2>

-I am a B.Sc.
-Computer Science graduate from LMU Munich and  an aspiring Fullstack Developer based in Berlin
+I am a B.Sc. computer science graduate from LMU Munich and  an aspiring fullstack developer based in Berlin